amusecode/amuse/README.md

 Other distributions have similar package or package groups available.

-In OS X you can use the homebrew or macports package manager (both require the Apple Developer Tools and Xcode to be installed).
+In macOS you can use the homebrew or macports package manager (both require the Apple Developer Tools and Xcode to be installed).

 For a Windows 10 machine, AMUSE can be installed in the Windows Subsystem